Williams baronets

 There have been twenty one baronetcies created for persons with the surname Williams, eight in the Baronetage of England, three in the Baronetage of Great Britain and ten in the Baronetage of the United Kingdom.
 Only six of the creations are extant As of 2017.

 The Williams Baronetcy, of Vaynol in the County of Carnarvon, was created in the Baronetage of England on 15 June 1622 for William Williams.
 The sixth Baronet represented Caernarvonshire in the House of Commons.
 On his death in 1696 the title became extinct.

 The Williams Baronetcy, of Marnhull in the County of Dorset, was created in the Baronetage of England on 19 April 1642 for Edmund Williams.
 The title became extinct on the death of the second Baronet in 1680.

 The Williams Baronetcy, of Minster in the County of Kent, was created in the Baronetage of England on 22 April 1642 for John Williams.
 The title became extinct on his death in 1669.

 The Williams Baronetcy, of Llangibby in the County of Monmouth, was created in the Baronetage of England on 14 May 1642 for Trevor Williams.
 He later sat as Member of Parliament for Monmouthshire and Monmouth.
 The second Baronet also represented these constituencies in the House of Commons while the third Baronet sat for Monmouthshire.
 On the death of the fifth Baronet in 1753 the title became extinct.

-The Williams Baronetcy, of Guernevet in the County of Brecon, was created in the Baronetage of England on 4 May 1644 for Henry Williams.
+The Williams Baronetcy, of Gwernyfed in the County of Brecon, was created in the Baronetage of England on 4 May 1644 for Henry Williams.
 He had earlier represented Breconshire in Parliament.
 The second Baronet sat as Member of Parliament for Brecon.
 The title became extinct on the death of the third Baronet in c.
 1695.

 The Williams, later Williams-Bulkeley Baronetcy, of Penryn in the County of Cornwall, was created in the Baronetage of England on 17 June 1661 for Griffith Williams.
 For more information on this creation, see Williams-Bulkeley baronets.